Home » Barcelona » Tickets to Barcelona's Chocolate Museum

 You don’t need to take any printouts.

-Show your smartphone ticket at the entrance on the day of your visit and walk into the Museu de la Xocolata immediately.
+Show the e-ticket on your smartphone at the entrance on the day of your visit and walk into the venue.

 Chocolate Museum entry tickets